davidmalcolm/texi2rst/output/gcc.rst

 * Peter Gerwinski for various bug fixes and the Pascal front end.

-* Kaveh R. Ghazi for his direction via the steering committee, amazing work to make -W -Wall -W* -Werror useful, and testing GCC on a plethora of platforms.
+* Kaveh R. Ghazi for his direction via the steering committee, amazing work to make :samp:`-W -Wall -W* -Werror` useful, and testing GCC on a plethora of platforms.
 Kaveh extends his gratitude to the CAIP Center at Rutgers University for providing him with computing resources to work on Free Software from the late 1980s to 2010.